Addons

 Hot Tip!

-If you don’t plan on distributing your addon or sharing it between multiple projects, you can take a simpler approach and build an extension.
+If you don’t plan on distributing your addon or sharing it between multiple projects, you can take a simpler approach and just add things to your Laravel application.

 An addon consists of at least a composer.json and a service provider.
-Your directory may be placed anywhere, but for the sake of this example, we’ll put it in addons/example
+Your directory may be placed anywhere, but for the sake of this example, we’ll put it in addons/acme/example

 addons/